chaunceygardiner/weewx-loopdata/docs/troubleshooting.md

 loop packet in the accumulators, and the only weight that comes from your configuration — everything seeded from the database at startup carries the archive's own weights.
-A wrong value therefore skews time-weighted aggregates, and it does so in a particular pattern worth recognising: an average is off only while the period still holds both seeded and live data, so it corrects itself when the period rolls over, whereas `windrun` and the windrose time and distance bins scale with the error and stay
+A wrong value therefore skews time-weighted aggregates, and it does so in a particular pattern worth recognizing: an average is off only while the period still holds both seeded and live data, so it corrects itself when the period rolls over, whereas `windrun` and the windrose time and distance bins scale with the error and stay